 As is widely known, Singapore is fun but also one of the most expensive Asian cities to visit.
 That said, the city-state is not empty of enjoyable free attractions.
 Given the small size of the country, all of these free sights are incredibly convenient to visit too.

 - Jewel Changi Airport

-The bulk of visitors to Singapore arrive by air.
-If that’s the case for you too, one of the country’s best free attraction would be right before you.
+The bulk of visitors to Singapore arrives by air.
+If that’s the case for you too, one of the country’s best free attractions would be right before you.

 Referred to simply as “Jewel” by locals, Jewel Changi Airport is a multi-use complex right at the heart of Changi Airport.
 A shopping mall, recreational hub, cineplex, and conservatory wrapped into one, the highlights here are the stunning HSBC Rain Vortex indoor waterfall and the lush Shiseido Forest Valley surrounding the cascade.
 Both of which are free to enjoy throughout the day.